Kieran-Bourke/Milestone-project-1/README.md

         1. The website uses quick overviews to help the user understand the differences between the guitar types.

         2. The website displays multiple images to add to the understanding of the differences between guitar types.
-(Some images need to be changed and positioned)

         3. The website uses audio to further add to the understanding of the differences between guitar types.
-(Audio will be added soon)

 ## Problems I had